kpmg-igenchev/es-backup/README.md

 1. `./image/`
   Contains a Dockerfile and Makefile for creating a custom ElasticSearch image
 1. `./basic/`
-  Contains the popular example of deployin ElasticSearch, with no backup mentioned
+  Contains the popular example of deploying ElasticSearch, with no backup mentioned
 1. `./backup/01-plugin/`
   Contains code to configure ElasticSearch backup using a cloud storage plugin / no Kubernetes
 1. `./backup/02-k8s/`